Opening the financing spigot on SDG3 — health and well-being

 A path forward

 These challenges can be overcome.
 Here are two ways global health innovators and investors can “open the spigot” of capital over the next decade.
+Both ideas have garnered interest from stakeholders and are gradually being implemented.

 Support facility (a fancy finance term for a financial assistance programme) focused on helping global health innovators successfully navigate “valley of death.”

 Experts and advisors with targeted experience and knowledge could provide “hands on” technical assistance and on-going support and mentorship to innovators across the spectrum of stages and types.
 In addition, an innovator support facility could also offer access to networks of investors and local partners, who can serve as resources for innovators to tap into for funding and strategic partnerships.
-In tandem, the facility can provide grants and concessionary “patient” capital to early stage innovators to support them through longer start up periods.
+In tandem, the facility can provide grants and concessionary “patient” capital to early-stage innovators to support them through longer start up periods.